Violence Against Women

 STOP funding must be allocated 25 percent to law enforcement; 25 percent to prosecutors, 30 percent to victim services, 5 percent to state and local courts, and the remaining 15 percent is discretionary.

-The 2010 Violence Against Women State Plan details New York State's priorities and ongoing domestic violence initiatives.
+The 2014 NYS S.T.O.P.
+Violence Against Women Act Implementation Plan details New York State's priorities and ongoing domestic violence initiatives for 2014-2016.

 Special Initiatives, include but are not limited to: